laravel-zero/website/README.md

 - Build on top of the [Laravel](https://laravel.com) components.
 - Optional the installation of [Eloquent](#database).
-- Auto detects commands and supports [Laravel](https://laravel.com) service providers.
+- Auto detects commands and supports [desktop notifications](#desktop-notifications) on Linux, Windows & MacOS.
 - Ships with a [Scheduler](#scheduler) and an [Standalone Compiler](#build-a-standalone-application).
-- Supports [desktop notifications](https://github.com/laravel-zero/laravel-zero) on Linux, Windows & MacOS.
 - Integration with [Collision](https://github.com/nunomaduro/collision) - A Detailed & intuitive error handler

 ## Requirements & Installation